Get Your Free 2025 Vacation Guide

 Housed in a vintage brick building in South Carolina's Blue Ridge region, this pub's grub scores positive points for its fish and chips.
 This version has an American twist, with a foundation of flounder rather than the traditional cod or haddock.
 One bite and you'll agree that's not a problem at all.

-Fresh-cut cod is the calling card of this version of fish and chips, a true interpretation served up in newsprint wrappers for a nice English touch.
+Fresh-cut battered cod, fried up crispy, reflects a true interpretation at Old Bull and Bush.
+It is even served up in newsprint wrappers for a nice English touch.
 Ask about mushy peas if you want to push the authenticity envelope a bit further.

 Two of this pub's three owners hail from Liverpool, so you know there's some true British flavor going on here.
 This fish and chips dinner begins with hand-battered haddock served traditionally with fries and, for a modest charge, those mushy peas so beloved by the Brits.